Portolan chart: Symbols

-Portolan charts also feature various symbols, primarily black crosses and red dots, which represent navigational hazards such as reefs, rocks, shoals, and sandbanks.
-In the earliest portolan charts, dated to the thirteenth century, black dots denoted rocks, and red dots sand or shoals.
+Portolan charts use symbols to represent navigational hazards such as reefs, rocks, shoals, and sandbanks.
+In some early portolan charts, dated to the thirteenth century, black dots denoted rocks, and red dots sand or shoals.
+The symbol + is the earliest known cartographic symbol on nautical charts, representing submerged or barely visible rocks.
+This symbol is at times combined with others to represent a group of rocks or sandbanks.
+The earliest surviving chart, the 1280 Carte Pisana, features symbols for hazards entirely in black, and denotes rocks or rocks awash using only the cross/plus symbol.
+Within surviving charts the use of two colors was first recorded in the 1313 Vesconte atlas.
 Charts did not include a key for these symbols, but occasionally they were accompanied by names or comments.
 These names were often placed at the nearest coastal point to the hazard, but within the coastline.
-The + symbol is often used to signify isolated rocks and is at times combined with other symbols to represent a group of rocks or sandbanks.
-The earliest surviving charts, such as the 1280 Carte Pisana, indicate that these hazards were initially represented entirely in one color.
-Within surviving charts the use of two colors was first recorded in the 1313 Vesconte atlas.